-Anaphylactic Allergies: Can I train my own allergen detection dog?
+Anaphylactic Allergies: Can I train my own detection dog?

 Did you know that even some folks with anaphylactic allergies train their own service dogs?